A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion: Numerical Studies

-At intermediate and high spikiness levels, \texttt{MMGN} continues to outperform \texttt{TraceNorm} and \texttt{MaxNorm} in estimating $\M \Theta^*$ and $\Phi(\M \Theta^*)$.
-As the spikiness level grows, \texttt{MaxNorm} consistently achieves better estimation of $\M \Theta^*$ and $\Phi(\M \Theta^*)$, compared to \texttt{TraceNorm}.
-In general, among the three methods, \texttt{TraceNorm} is the most sensitive to the spikiness level.
-This sensitivity is reflected in both the estimation accuracy and the required computational time.
-As the spikiness levels increases, \texttt{TraceNorm} experiences a more pronounced decrease in the estimation accuracy and an increase in the computational time.
-At the high spikiness level in the bottom row of \Fig{spiky-t}, we excluded the results of \texttt{TraceNorm} for $\rho$ less than $0.4$ because the algorithm failed to converge to an optimal solution for these values of $\rho$.
-Details on these convergence issues as well as the certificate of optimality used to diagnose them are in the supplementary materials.
+As the spikiness level grew, all methods suffered from lower estimation accuracy, but \texttt{MMGN} and the three generic schemes performed better than \texttt{TraceNorm} and \texttt{MaxNorm} in estimating $\M \Theta^*$. \texttt{MaxNorm}, \texttt{MMGN}, and the three generic schemes achieved comparable Hellinger distances and significantly outperformed \texttt{TraceNorm} at intermediate and high spikiness levels.
+Among all compared methods, \texttt{TraceNorm} was the most sensitive to the spikiness level.

-An interesting phenomenon is that the errors of estimating $\M \Theta^*$ using \texttt{MMGN} and \texttt{MaxNorm} are relatively insensitive to $\rho$ at the intermediate and high spikiness levels.
-Their estimation errors are dominated by errors in the large-magnitude entries.
-The estimation error of the large-magnitude entries is hardly affected by $\rho$.
-Both \texttt{MMGN} and \texttt{MaxNorm} produce accurate estimates for the majority of low-magnitude entries, even if $\rho$ is small.
-Therefore, increasing $\rho$ does not lead to significant improvement in their estimation errors.
-In contrast, \texttt{TraceNorm} requires a relatively large $\rho$ to produce good estimates for low-magnitude entries.
-As a result, we see a more noticeable decrease in its estimation error as $\rho$ grows.
-We use a specific example to elaborate on this phenomenon in the supplementary materials.
+An interesting phenomenon is that for all methods except \texttt{TraceNorm}, their errors in estimating $\M \Theta^*$ became relatively insensitive to $\rho$ as the spikiness level increased.
+The relative errors were dominated by errors in the large-magnitude entries, and errors in these entries were mildly affected by $\rho$.
+These methods produced accurate estimates for the majority of low-magnitude entries, even when $\rho$ was small.
+Therefore, increasing $\rho$ did not lead to significant improvement in their estimation errors.
+In contrast, \texttt{TraceNorm} required a large value of $\rho$ to produce good estimates for low-magnitude entries.
+As a result, we saw a more noticeable decrease in its estimation error as $\rho$ grew.
+We present a detailed example to elaborate on this phenomenon in the supplementary materials.

-The right panel of each row in \Fig{spiky-t} displays the appealing computational advantage of \texttt{MMGN} when dealing with spiky matrices at different spikiness levels.
-These results imply that \texttt{MMGN} outperforms existing methods in estimation accuracy and computational speed, even when it estimates its rank in a data-driven manner.
-Furthermore, the performance gains are most pronounced as the recovery problem becomes harder as the spikiness level of the underlying matrix increases.
+The right panel of each row in \Fig{spiky-t} shows the computational advantage of \texttt{MMGN} when dealing with spiky matrices at different spikiness levels.
+It ran dozens of times faster than \texttt{TraceNorm} and \texttt{MaxNorm}.
+Compared to the three generic schemes for the optimization problem \eqref{eq:1-bit-opt}, \texttt{MMGN} ran typically two to ten times faster. \texttt{LBFGS} exhibited runtimes comparable with \texttt{MMGN} but only when the observation fraction $\rho$ was close to one.